wanhsiu/portfolio/src/pages/projects/gather-picnic.md

 title: gather picnic
 date: 2021-07-18T17:20:56.644Z
 projectDate: 2021-07-18T17:20:56.650Z
-description: Created the concept and identity system for ***gather*** - a giant picnic event to welcome the spring season.
+description: I created the concept and identity system for ***gather*** - a giant picnic event to welcome the spring season.
 It is inspired by Hanami Picnic during cherry blossom season in Japan.
 In translation means “cherry blossom viewing”.
-The identity consists of floral graphic elements, the name of the organization, and a grid that is used as an organization principle.
+The identity consists of floral graphic elements, the name of the organization, and a grid that is used as an organizing principle.
 details: |-
   Logo Type, Body Type: Obviously Wide